 Alex was sitting up by herself by 8 months, crawled by 10 months, took her first steps at 15 months, was completely walking by 18 months.
 At 2 years old, she runs, and jumps.
 She has about 20 functional words.
 Her receptive skills are great as she can identify most objects, flash cards, body parts, animals, etc. Her memory is excellent.
 She has always been incredibly bright, alert, social, happy, outgoing, and healthy.
 Early Intervention, a home exercise program devised by Dr. Unruh, music therapy, gymboree, swimming, and a big busy family have all contributed to Alex's development.

-When Alex was 2 months old, we met with Dr. John Unruh, PhD. from The Center For Neurological Rehabilitation. www.thecnr.com Dr. Unruh meets with families and children with special needs from all over the US and abroad.
+When Alex was 2 months old, we met with Dr. John Unruh, PhD. from The Center For Neurological Rehabilitation. (now retired) Dr. Unruh meet with families and children with special needs from all over the US and abroad.
 He has worked with individuals with Down Syndrome for 40 years.
 He evaluates each person's neurological development and designs and teaches an individualized treatment plan to be carried out at home.
 We do a sequence of sensory-motor exercises with Alex two to three times a day.
 The program is a combination of gross, fine and oral motor exercises as well as various sensory exercises to strengthen each area and help build a healthy, more organized nervous system.
 Alex enjoys the routine; it is fun.
 It is also a great bonding time for us.
 Dr. Unruh evaluates Alex every 4 months and a new exercise plan is devised.
 He also oversees Alex's total development to direct us to the appropriate specialist when needed.
 This program is an integral part of Alex's development.
-Doctor Unruh has also empowered us and given us such a clear and positive direction.
-We truly believe that Alex would not be doing as well if we had not met Dr. Unruh and his wife, Pat.
-(Update - 4/05 Dr. Unruh recently retired except for his Palm Beach Florida and Texas office.)
+Doctor Unruh has also empowered us and given us such a clear and positive direction. .
+(Update - Dr. Unruh is retired.)

 "Sky Diving" 7 Months Old